 David Wheeler was born in UK on February 16, 1925.
 Through a career extending over 50 years and spent in three different countries (UK, USA, Canada), David Wheeler has made many important contributions to mathematical education at large.
 He was a professor at the Department of Mathematics and Statistics in Concordia University, where he taught mathematics and mathematics education courses.
 He was the founder and long time editor of the journal, For the Learning of Mathematics, one of the renown international journals in mathematics education.

 David Wheeler died in Vancouver on October 7th, 2000.
 One of his colleagues, Mogens Niss, paid a tribute to him in these words: "David Wheeler was a mathematics educator who never in a fraction of a moment forgot that, from his perspective, mathematics education ought to be provided to human beings, in order to serve their needs as human beings, and with due respect being paid to how human beings are different, and to how they live, feel and think.
 Hence empathy, open- and broadmindedness, an unpompous sense of reality, and not the least silent humour, should permeate the way we deal with mathematics education.
 All of these permeated David himself.
 We have indeed lost a giant in mathematics education, and some of us a dear friend as well."

-The Nick Herscovics Scholarship is awarded to a student pursuing full-time studies in the M.T.M. program.
-The amount of the scholarship is $1,000 and it is awarded based on academic excellence.
-The award can be held by the same person for a maximum of two years.
-The selection of the recipient is made by the Director of the M.T.M program in consultation with other members of the Department.
+The Nick Herscovics Scholarship is awarded to a graduate student pursuing full-time studies in the area of Mathematics Education in the Department of Mathematics and Statistics.
+The amount of the scholarship is $900 awarded based on academic excellence, and can be held by the same person for a maximum of two years.
+The selection of the recipient is made by the Mathematics Education research group and the Department's Graduate Program Director, in consultation with other departmental members.

-Application forms for the award are available from, and are to be submitted to, the departmental Graduate Program Assistant.
-The deadline for receipt of applications is October 31.
+Application forms for the scholarship are available from, and are to be submitted to, the departmental Graduate Program Assistant.
+The deadline for receipt of applications is September 17.